 Nod, nod.
 At last Erin was getting it.

 “Well—you could be tactical about it, couldn’t you?
 What if I got you a bow and arrow?
 That might be better than running around in a huge mob like you guys do.”

 This time all the Goblins glared at Erin.
 That was valid, traditional Goblin tactic.
 Rags had improved on the formula by swarming in controlled bursts and incorporating devilishly cunning tactics like feints into their strategy, but swarming was what Goblins did best.

 “Fighting in a huge mob just doesn’t seem that smart is all I’m saying.
 But what if you all had bows or something?”

 Again, Rags shook her head.
 She mimed shooting an arrow and then poked the Goblin in the head next to her gently.

 “Oh, not strong enough?
 Really?”

 Nod.
-Rags really wished she could speak other languages, or barring that, one human could understand her.
+Rags really wished she could speak other languages, or barring that, if only one human could understand her.
 It was just as well she was a genius and Erin was bright enough so they could communicate this way.

 And it seemed like Erin got it.
 Bows were useful, but not as good as having many knives.
 Goblin’s shorter reach and weaker strength meant that they couldn’t fire as far or as hard as a human or Drake archer anyways.